alexandrastna/AI-for-ESG/README.md

 ## Phase 5 : ESG Classification Analysis

-This  step analyzes the ESG sentence-level classifications obtained from the previous stage (`Thesis 4`).
+This  step analyzes the ESG sentence-level classifications obtained from the previous stage.
 The goal is to produce insightful descriptive statistics and visualizations by company, year, and document type.

 ### 🗂️ Dataset Structure